-Contact the Elderly is the only national charity solely dedicated to tackling loneliness and social isolation among older people.
+Contact the Elderly is the only national charity solely dedicated to tackling loneliness and social isolation among older people through face to face contact.

 Supported by a network of volunteers, the charity organises monthly Sunday afternoon tea parties for small groups of older people, aged 75 and over, who live alone.
 Offering a regular and vital friendship link every month.